matpow2/cuwo/README.md

 [quick-start guide](https://github.com/matpow2/cuwo/wiki/Quickstart) for a quick way to get started.

-On Linux/Mac OS X/FreeBSD/etc., make sure you have Python 3.4 and Cython installed on your machine, along with native compilers.
+On Linux/Mac OS X/FreeBSD/etc., make sure you have Python >= 3.3 and
+Cython installed on your machine, along with native compilers.
+On Python versions below 3.4, you will also need asyncio installed.

-Run build.sh and afterwards run_server.sh.
+Put `Server.exe` in `data`, run build.sh and afterwards run_server.sh.

 Optionally, install the irc3 package to enable IRC bot support.